Where to Stay in Nice: Best Areas and Hotels

 5. Carre d’Or, an exclusive area to stay in Nice

 If you are looking for an exclusive district in Nice, you will find it in Carre d’Or.
 It is in the heart of the city between Jean Medecin Avenue to the east and Gambetta Boulevard to the west.
 Real estate in Carre d’Or is expensive because this is a residential neighbourhood as well as being an important commercial and tourist district.

-The Victor Hugo neighbourhood is where you will find impressive old buildings and beautiful gardens but another area is pedestrianised with cafes, shops and restaurants.
+The Victor Hugo neighborhood is where you will find impressive old buildings and beautiful gardens but another area is pedestrianized with cafes, shops and restaurants.
 There are not many hotels, but each provides top quality.
 Marble Cross is a monument that dates back to the 16th Century.

 Several of Nice’s most famous streets and avenues are within Carre d’Or that you should certainly visit if you cannot afford it as a base.

 Stay in Carre d’Or if You enjoy exclusive areas away from crowds, Access to other popular areas in Nice is easy, A pedestrianised area appeals to you.🔍FIND BEST HOTELS IN CARRE DOR

 6. Promenade des Anglais, a laid-back area to stay in Nice

 Promenade des Anglais, the 4-mile promenade of the English is an iconic route, stretching from the city’s airport in the west to the Quai des États-Unis (United States Quay) on the east.
 Its naming came about because of its popularity with 18th Century English aristocracy who wanted a better winter climate.